yan-lang/yan/README.md

 ## Yan Foundation

-**Yan Foundation** is the backend framework of Yan implementation.
+**Yan Foundation** is the backend framework of Yan compiler's implementation.
 It was designed as an educational compiler framework that attempts to help students to write compilers for their own language.
 This framework encaupsuate most of functionities that are not directly related with compiling.
 In this way, students can focus on the key phases of compiler, such tokenzing, parsing, optimizing, etc.

 ### Documentation